The Tholian Web: Plot

 With two hours until the next interphase, the Enterprise is approached by an unfamiliar ship.
 Its captain, Commander Loskene of the Tholian Assembly, asserts that Enterprise has violated Tholian space and must leave.
 Spock persuades Loskene to wait one hour and fifty-three minutes.
 When the time is up, Kirk does not reappear; Spock concludes that the arrival of the Tholian ship disrupted the interphase.

 When the Enterprise is attacked by Loskene, McCoy again urges Spock to leave, believing Kirk lost.
 Spock returns fire and the Tholian ship is disabled, but the Enterprise takes damage and begins drifting.
 A second Tholian ship joins the first, and the two begin weaving an energy web that will cage the Enterprise.

 Spock and McCoy view a tape left by Kirk, to be played in the event of his death, which implores the two of them to work together.
 Lieutenant Uhura and Scott both report seeing ghostly manifestations of Kirk.
 Finally, the apparition is seen on the bridge; Kirk is still in his environmental suit.

 With the Tholian web nearly complete, McCoy dispenses an antidote to the effects of the local space, and Spock determines the time of Kirk's next appearance.
 They lock onto Kirk's coordinates, and Spock orders the activation of the ship's engines, which carries them through the spatial rift.
 Kirk is brought along by the transporter lock, and beamed aboard just as his oxygen runs out.

 On the bridge, Kirk questions Spock and McCoy about their handling of the emergency, particularly concerning the tape.
 McCoy falsely claims they did not have time to watch it, Spock confirms they were very busy, and Kirk accepts their answers.

 Subsequent appearances

 The completed Tholian web around the alternate universe ISS Enterprise (NX-01) from Star Trek: Enterprise.

 In a two-part episode of Star Trek: Enterprise called "In a Mirror, Darkly", it is revealed that the Defiant has reappeared in the Mirror Universe of Archer's time, where it is first salvaged by the Tholians and then stolen by the Terran Empire.

 Reception

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.

 In 2016, The Hollywood Reporter rated "The Tholian Web" the 75th best television episode of all Star Trek franchise television shows prior to Star Trek: Discovery.

-A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode for featuring the trio of characters Kirk, Spock, and Bones of the original series.